umarus/Wallet/README.md

 # Wallet

-it's a way to improve the ethereum blockhain tech use is : solidity language for the  smart contract hardhat   the local bockhain node for testing and  deployment
+It's a way to improve the ethereum blockhain tech use is : solidity language for the  smart contract hardhat   the local bockhain node for testing and  deployment